Dias77/hangman/README.md

 # Hangman Game with Hints

-This is a Python implementation of the classic game Hangman with a twist - hints!
+This is a Procedural Python implementation of the classic game Hangman with a twist - hints!
 In this game, you'll be provided with a secret word, and your task is to guess the word one letter at a time.
 You have limited chances to guess the correct letters, so use your guesses wisely.
 If you run out of guesses before solving the word, you lose the game.

 ## How to Play